perstarke-webdev/perstarke-webdev.de-site/_pages/english/free-content/faq.md

 - 2 posts announcing the new website and introducing individual sections in more detail
 - 10 stories, some reusable, for announcing the new website, more detailed introductions, and regular further promotion of your website on social media
 - I can also repost the stories and posts from my private and professional accounts to give you even more visibility!

+## What if changes to my website are necessary later?

+First up: When I create your website, I will always be there for you even after we finish your website project together, so no worries!

+If you need any small changes, like slight adjustments to wording in headings and texts, that will be forever free for you.

+Of course, if there are any errors, things stop working, or any other immediate fixes are required, I will deal with that for free and as soon as possible – I've got you covered!

+If you want regular larger updates or need fresh content every now and then, I offer a few different ongoing services.
+Check these out and let me know if you require any of them.

+You can find them at the bottom of my [services page](/en/services).